bijoutrouvaille/oppeosdocs/help/faq.md

 ## HOW DOES IT WORK?

-> Closeos either “Bid” on or “Buy” space from the Oppeos.
+> Closeos “Buy” space from the Oppeos or make a suggestion of another rate.

 ## HOW MUCH DOES IT COST?